macmanes-lab/Lindsay/Transcriptome_work_3_new_libraries.md

 ##SEECER (can only run 1 at a time)
 **WD: /mnt/data3/lah/adult_transcriptomes/seecer**

-Using this b/c of sugggestions made in optimizzing error correction of RNAseq reads
+Using this b/c of sugggestions made in optimizing error correction of RNAseq reads

 * Use default kmer length of 17